bartificer/programming-by-stealth/docs/pbs43.md

 `let` is just like `var` except that it creates variables that are block-scoped, and don’t get hoisted.

-Let’s re-visit our example from above, but replace `var` with `let`:
+Let’s revisit our example from above, but replace `var` with `let`:

 ```javascript
 // declare a global variable